osdag-admin/Osdag/README.md

     Installation steps:
     ===================
       Extract the downloaded installer using the Archive Manager/File-Roller, or using the following command on the bash prompt: tar -xvf Osdag_ubuntu_installer.tar.gz

+      # If you have already installed the  previous version of Osdag in your system then skip Step/Command 1) and just run the new 2-install-osdag.sh.

       In bash, navigate to the extracted installation folder containing the shell scripts (the folder that contains this README file) and a folder named Osdag, and enter Command 1 and Command 2 given below.